 However, much attention has been given to a different figure - what constitutes a living wage?
 A living wage is the amount that a worker, whether single, married, with children or without, needs to earn to support a family.
 This includes food, housing, medical care, transportation, and other essentials.
 This hourly rate varies but hovers around $12 an hour for a single adult living in the Atlanta area.
 When children are added to the mix, the hourly wage needed jumps significantly, to around $27 an hour.

 While federal wage laws do not address "living wages", they are an important consideration when you consider taking your next job.
-For more information or if you have any questions about the FLSA or other wage and hour issue, please contact the experienced Atlanta wage and hour lawyers at Buckley Beal, LLP for an immediate consultation.
+For more information or if you have any questions about the FLSA or other wage and hour issue, please contact the experienced Atlanta wage and hour lawyers at Buckley Beal LLP for an immediate case evaluation.

 - Overtime Exemption Law to be Updated in Spring 2019

 - A Brief Overview of Georgia's Overtime Laws